 - Hypothyroidism: 1.5 %

-Before proceeding with surgery, your plastic surgeon will want to determine the direct cause of the condition.
+Before proceeding with male breast reduction surgery, your plastic surgeon will want to determine the direct cause of the condition.

 A medical history may include the following: